mjeanroy/rollup-plugin-license/README.md

 - `dependencies`: An array of all the dependencies included in the bundle.
 - `moment`: The `moment` object.
 - `_`: The lodash object.
+- `data` A custom data object, defined in banner options.

 Here is a valid banner: